-The College generated a deficit from operations of $\pounds(64)k$ (2019/20:deficit of $\pounds(684)k$), with total comprehensive income of $\pounds454k$ (2019/20: $\pounds(1,386)k$).
-This is an improving financial position resulting mainly from a less negative impact of the actuarial pension valuation.
-The annual actuarial pension valuation is however, a significant adverse effect ($\pounds442k$) on the financial out-turn.
+The College generated a deficit from operations of £(582)k (2020/21:deficit of £(64)k), with total comprehensive income of £5,345k (2020/21: 454k).

+This is a deteriorating financial position resulting from increase in some uncontrollable costs and the negative impact of the actuarial pension valuation in respect of service costs.
+The annual actuarial pension valuation continues to have a significant adverse effect $\pm (583)$ k (2020/21 $\pm (442k)$) on the financial operating out-turn.

-The college received 85% of its total income for 2020/21 as grants from funding bodies, the majority from the Education and Skills Funding Agency for the delivery of 16-18 provision.
+The college received 86% of its total income for 2021/22 as grants from funding bodies, the majority from the Education and Skills Funding Agency for the delivery of 16-18 provision.